-- ◆ 3 RTR HQ the HQ of the 3rd Royal Tank Regiment, allocated to 29th Armoured Brigade. - 4 Bn HQ Gren Gds the HQ of the 4th battalion of the Grenadier Guards Regiment, allocated to 6th Guards Tank Brigade.
+- + 3 RTR HQ the HQ of the 3rd Royal Tank Regiment, allocated to 29th Armoured Brigade.

 British infantry and armoured companies were lettered in sequence within each battalion or regiment.
 Armoured companies were generally classified as squadrons.
 Infantry battalions included a HQ Company made up of support weapons platoons like mortars and machine-guns; these are either distributed among the other companies or, in the case of mortars, they are shown as a platoon with the battalion name and / or number.